leggedrobotics/free_gait/README.md

 The source code is released under a [BSD 3-Clause license](LICENSE).

 **Author: Péter Fankhauser<br />
-Maintainer: Péter Fankhauser, pfankhauser@anybotics.com<br />
-With contributions by: Samuel Bachmann, Dario Bellicoso, Thomas Bi, Remo Diethelm, Christian Gehring<br />
+With contributions by: Samuel Bachmann, Dario Bellicoso, Thomas Bi, Remo Diethelm, Christian Gehring**
-Affiliation: ANYbotics**

 This projected was initially developed at RSL, ETH Zurich.